psychrometrics/psychrolib/README.md

 **Figure 1 - Psychrometric relationships.**

- A list of functions available in the library can be found in the Psychrometric Library Documentation page.
+ A list of functions available in the library can be found in the [Psychrometric Library Reference page](https://github.com/psychrometrics/libraries/blob/master/PsychrometricsLibraryReference.md).

 ###Credits